-Moreover. the present findings revealed that the majority of the did studied groups not receive knowledge about breastfeeding, breast care, and problems associated with breastfeeding.
-So, the majority of the studied groups did not perform any preparation for breasts during This may reflect pregnancy. deficiencies in health institutions regarding their role toward health education.
-In addition, this is probably because the interest of antenatal clinics focuses mainly on serious cases and neglects health teaching about such subjects for pregnant women. especially primipara.
-This is agreement with Santos et al. (2016) who mentioned in their study about prevalence and factors associated with cracked nipple in the first month postpartum which was conducted in northeastern Brazil that the majority of the study groups had no idea either about breast preparation or breast care during pregnancy as most of the women never had any guidance on breastfeeding received during prenatal primiparous who usually lack experience knowledge and motherhood crafts, which in turn makes them at high risk of the cracked nipple.
-They may also have incorrect knowledge or are unaware of their own health as well as insensitive to minor symptoms of the cracked nipple, incapable of overcoming embarrassment to report them or seek medical help.
-In addition, homemakers may lack autonomy, empowerment, and decision-making abilities to follow correct breastfeeding techniques.
-This assumption has been supported by several literature reviews since they indicate that a cracked nipple is one of the most common minor discomforts confronting nursing women after birth either because of the lack knowledge or because they were not properly prepared during the antenatal period or early postpartum periods.
+Moreover, the present findings revealed that the majority of the studied groups did not receive knowledge about breastfeeding, breast care, and problems associated with breastfeeding.
+So, the majority of the studied groups did not perform any preparation for breasts during pregnancy.
+This may reflect the deficiencies in health institutions regarding their role in health education.
+In addition. probably because the interest of antenatal clinics focuses mainly on serious cases and neglects health teaching about such subjects for especially pregnant women, primipara.
+This is in agreement with Santos et al. (2016) who mentioned in their study about prevalence and factors associated with cracked nipples in the first month postpartum which was conducted in northeastern Brazil that the majority of the study groups had no idea either about breast preparation or breast care during pregnancy as most of the women never had any guidance on breastfeeding received during prenatal care.

+On investigating knowledge about cracked nipple in the present study, it was noted that the study groups had poor knowledge regarding cracked nipple.
+This is not surprising since they were less educated and housewives.
+These findings may be attributed to the fact that all of the study groups were primiparous who usually lack knowledge experience in motherhood crafts, which in turn makes them at high risk of the cracked nipple.
+They may also have incorrect knowledge or be unaware of their own health as well as be insensitive to minor symptoms of a cracked nipple, incapable of overcoming embarrassment to report them or seek medical help.
+In addition, homemakers may have a lack of autonomy, empowerment, and decision-making abilities to follow correct breastfeeding techniques.
+This assumption has been supported by several literature reviews since they indicate that a cracked nipple is one of the most minor discomforts common confronting nursing women after birth either because of the lack of knowledge or because they were not properly prepared during antenatal or early postpartum periods.
 It often causes interruption of exclusive breastfeeding and early weaning (Santos et al., 2016).
 For example, the study of Al Ketbi et al. (2018) in, Abu Dhabi, United Arab Emirates revealed that although most women are aware of the fact that breastfeeding is the best source of nutrition for infants, they often lack knowledge regarding the reduction in health risks that occur through breastfeeding such as cracked nipple.